Flowchart: what is it and why it is important in a project

 The wording used must be simple and free of unnecessary or expert jargon; the steps must be clear to everyone, whatever their level of specialization and knowledge.

-For the same reason, already at the beginning of the project a consistent agreement must be found on how to “build” a flowchart: for example, a square shape always represents an action, a hexagon the end point, a diamond a decision, etc.
+For the same reason, already at the beginning of the project a consistent agreement must be found on how to “build” a flowchart: for example, a square shape represents a process, a hexagon the end point, a diamond a decision, etc.

-Shapes themselves thus provide information about the stage of the process, and a single glance can tell the reader what kind of operation is taking place at a precise point.
+Shapes of the chart themselves thus provide information about the stage of the process, and a single glance can tell the reader what kind of operation is taking place at a precise point.

-The same applies to colors: these can be used, for example, to determine resources.
+The same applies to colors: these can represent, for example, different resources.

-Whatever encoding is agreed upon, it will also be necessary to add a legend to the flowchart to identify the meaning of each shape and color, so as to avoid any kind of misunderstanding.
+Whatever encoding we agree upon, it will also be necessary to add a legend to the flowchart to identify the meaning of each shape and color, so as to avoid any kind of misunderstanding.

 Once the flowchart has mapped the steps in each phase of the project and assigned ownership of responsibilities, everyone can fully understand their role and how they contribute to the whole.